 Online estate agents have a big advantage.
 Without costly offices, they have lower overheads and can pass on the savings to customers.

-Since being a hybrid agent requires you to offer the best of both worlds, a high street agent that charges more than online estate agents cannot be considered to truly be a hybrid agent.
+Since being a hybrid agent requires you to offer the best of both worlds, a high street agent that charges more than online estate ones cannot be considered to truly be hybrid.